TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ## Next - these are things that need to be done

-* STARTED: Change min node.js version to v14 LTS (in line with Node-RED v3)
+* Changes needed for future versions of node.js (will be updating uib in line with Node-RED v3)
   * Node.js v14 features - code updates to leverage the latest features
     * Replace `||` default value tests with `??` .
     * Replace checks for if a property exists with `?.` - [Optional Chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining)